Tole-k/SageML/README.md

 ## Quick Start

-Here's how you can get started with Turbo-ML in just a few lines of code:
+Here's how you can get started with SageML in just a few lines of code:

 ```python
 from turbo_ml import TurboML